betimer/note/webrtc/journey.md

 I haven't fully tested this scenario, it might only work on Chrome, it seems at some stage, this does not allow you to set.
 It may be a read-only field at some stages.

-## Then you get the safari limitation: on more than 1 video element can have sound to play, which is the limitation of multiple callers
+## Then you get the Safari limitation: on more than 1 video element can have sound to play, a limitation of multiple callers

 Though chrome currently does not have this issue.